13 Sep 6 fun facts about skydiving worth knowing about

 He completed his first jump on his 100th birthday.
 In a press statement about the jump, he said “I must have got a bit of a taste for it, because it just made me want to do it again.” #GOALS

-We’d love to share this life-changing sport with you, so come jump with us anytime!
+We’d love to share this life-changing sport with you, so come jump with us anytime by booking a ticket online!
 If you haven’t made a tandem jump yet, we suggest this quick read on what you need to know before your first tandem skydive.
 Don’t forget to follow us on Facebook, Instagram and Twitter to see if photos from your skydive are featured sometime soon.

 – The Skydive Santa Barbara Team